learn-static/hist-320/content/2-dh.md

 ## Activity

+The multimedia essay that you create for this class will look similar to this example: <https://www.lib.uidaho.edu/digital/1918flu/about.html>{:target='_blank' rel='noopener'}, and contain embedded supporting information such as images, documents, and graphs like the one above.
+Communicating research and data via the web--as you will do with this essay--is an important aspect of Digital Humanities/Digital History projects, and can take various forms depending on the project.
-Scroll through the [Digital Humanities Awards](http://dhawards.org/dhawards2020/results/) website and view three or four projects.
+Keeping this aspect of communication in mind, and thinking ahead to your own multimedia essay, scroll through the [Digital Humanities Awards 2020](http://dhawards.org/dhawards2020/results/){:target='_blank' rel='noopener'} page and view three or four projects.
 Pick one of those projects and answer the following three questions in a post on this week's Discussion on Canvas.

-1.
-2.
-3.
+1. Provide the title of the project you chose, and include a link to it.
+2. What is the project communicating?
+3. Does it communicate its message effectively?
+If so, what makes it effective?
+If not, what is not effective?

 ---